HugoFara/pylinkage/docs/_sources/tutorials/visualization.rst.txt

 - You need precise vector graphics
 - You want to edit the output in Inkscape/Illustrator
 - You need consistent styling across figures

+**Use DXF when:**

+- You need to import into AutoCAD or similar 2D CAD software
+- You're preparing files for laser cutting or CNC machining
+- You need layered 2D technical drawings
+- You want to edit geometry in CAD software

+**Use STEP when:**

+- You need to import into 3D CAD software (FreeCAD, SolidWorks, Fusion 360)
+- You're preparing files for 3D printing or machining
+- You want to visualize the linkage as physical parts
+- You need to integrate with other 3D models

 Example: Complete Visualization Workflow
 ----------------------------------------